 - If the PSA levels are between 4ng/mL and 10ng/mL, then it means there might be a problem with a man’s prostate.
 In these cases, it might mean there is inflammation or infection in the prostate gland.

 - When the PSA level is higher than 10ng/mL, then it is considered to be too high.
 In this case, the doctor may order further tests.
-The doctor may suspect prostate cancer in this case4.
-There may also be an excessive enlargement of the prostate gland.
+The doctor may have concerns about prostate cancer based on elevated PSA levels, but a confirmed diagnosis requires additional testing and evaluation.

 What Happens After The Exam?